env3d-lessons/ai-python-chat-template/README.md

 # Hacking LLMs with non-standard chat templates

+> ⚠️ Instructor Note:
+This section demonstrates prompt injection, a technique used to bypass safety guardrails in LLMs.
+It's shown here purely for educational purposes — to help students understand both the limits of prompt-only safety and the importance of secure prompt design.
+>
+> Do not encourage students to explore unsafe generations.
+Instead, use this as a teachable moment about AI ethics and the fragility of system behavior.

 So let's say the LLM is trained not to respond to certain queries, because it is deemed dangerous or inappropriate.
 As follows: